UVA and PUVA

 Another form of photochemotherapy combines UVB with psoralen and is known as PUVB.
 Narrowband-UVB combined with 8-methoxypsoralens has recently been shown to be as effective as PUVA but to date there is little experience with PUVB and it will not be considered further in this course.

 PUVA units in New Zealand are full body cabinets containing 6' 100W fluorescent low-pressure mercury bulbs.
 UVA lamps (TL100/209R) have black markings (e.g. FS72T12BLHO).
 Most units have 36 or 48 bulbs, and may be the same cabinet as BB-UVB and rarely NB-UVB bulbs.
-Hand & foot units contain 2' bulbs.
+Hand and foot units contain 2' bulbs.

 Modern units have integrated dosimetry and the time to deliver the correct dose is automatically calculated.
 For older units, irradiance is checked manually prior to treatment using a specific UVA dosimeter and the treatment time for a specific dose determined according to a spreadsheet.